DeltaLima/nanodesk/nanodesk-files/usr/share/doc/nanodesk/welcome/welcome.md

 # Welcome to nanodesk

-`nanodesk` is yet another leightweight Debian flavor/distribution, that comes with the `jwm` window manager.
+`nanodesk` is yet another lightweight Debian flavor/distribution, that comes with the `jwm` window manager.

 This is just a fun project for learning purposes.